 That means, he usually misses out on the awards show circuit in Hollywood, which kicks off in the first week of January.

-Russell spoke about this precious time spent with his sons on the radio on Monday, when asked why he wasn't in Los Angeles to rock the red carpet at the awards shows, where he has been recognised for his performance in The Loudest Voice.
+Russell spoke about this precious time spent with his sons on the radio in January, when asked why he wasn't in Los Angeles to rock the red carpet at several award shows, where he was recognised for his incredible performance in TV series The Loudest Voice, as Fox News boss Roger Ailes.

 "As you know, I'm divorced now, and like many other blokes who are out there listening, I have limited time with my kids.
-I don't get to wake up with them everyday," he told Nova 96.9's Fitzy & Wippa this morning.
+I don't get to wake up with them everyday," he told Nova 96.9's Fitzy & Wippa at the time.

 "And I get then every year between December 27 and January, so if you expect me to do anything, anything, I don't give a sh-- what it is in that time that doesn't include my children, well you can go and whatever," he said.

-During a 2016 interview, Russell explained how he and Danielle co-parent their two sons.
+During a 2016 interview, Russell explained how he and Danielle co-parented their two sons when they were younger.

 "They live in Sydney with their mum and if I am in the city I get to have them on weekends," he told Sunday Style.